keesschollaart81/case.schollaart.net/_posts/2019-10-31-device-offline-detection-with-durable-entities.md

 ### No message is no trigger

-Some time, after the last received message, we want to run code that triggers the offine-event.
+Some time, after the last received message, we want to run code that triggers the offline-event.
 A trigger needs to start code after some time, we don't want to manage all the timers/threads for all these devices.

 ### Distributed state